 Modelling climate matched areas

 We used the 14 terrestrial ecoregions of the world as defined by Olson et al. (2001) to determine the areas of the globe climatically matched to biomes present in Brazil, Russia, India, China and South Africa (BRICS).
 These ecoregions capture major variations in global climate and disturbance regimes.
-We acknowledge that this level of climate matching is relatively course, yet the similarity of areas such as Mediterranean ecosystems have formed the basis of much work in biological invasions (e.g. Groves & Di Castri 1991).
+We acknowledge that this level of climate matching is relatively coarse, yet the similarity of areas such as Mediterranean ecosystems have formed the basis of much work in biological invasions (e.g. Groves & Di Castri 1991).
 This produced a candidate list of biomes distributed globally for each of the BRICS countries (Figs. S1 to S5).
 We then added each of these layers together to produce a sum of all biomes represented by BRICS countries globally (Fig. 1).

 Trade data